 As with the anti-money laundering framework, what happens in practice doesn't rise to the aspirations of what exists on paper.
 Many acts of corruption are not reported, many reported cases are not processed, and too many are dropped by the prosecution or reluctantly brought to the courts only to be dismissed.
 For the relatively few convictions, sanctions often fall below prescribed minimum sentences.
-Despite well-crafted strategies and policies (often developed with international prompting and assistance), the lack of political will ensures that they do not achieve their stated goals.
+Despite well-crafted strategies and policies (often developed with international prompting and assistance), the lack of political will ensures that they do not achieve their stated goals.246 awareness-raising and capacity-building, rather than independent oversight and investigation.

-Another pertinent limitation identified by the civil society review was that the recently-established anti-corruption bodies in the Western Balkans are generally given mandates restricted to prevention, awareness-raising and capacity-building, rather than independent oversight and investigation.
 Albania, for example, which does not have a dedicated anti-corruption agency, splits the responsibility for implementing the national anti-corruption strategy between a national coordinator seated within the ministry of justice and a pluri-ministerial coordinating committee: thus not allowing for operational independence from the government.
 Another common challenge has been the creation of specialized anti-corruption law enforcement, prosecution and judicial benches.
-These regularly come into jurisdictional conflict with the regular criminal justice bodies, prompting competition and politicization.
+These regularly come into jurisdictional conflict with the regular criminal justice bodies, prompting competition and politicization.247